 The most likely culprit for a Honda Accord smelling like gas is an issue with the fuel system.
 A clogged or leaking fuel pump can cause this smell, and it’s often easy to fix.

-If you notice this happening regularly, it might be worth getting a diagnostic tool to check out the engine further.
+If you notice this happening regularly, it might be worth getting a diagnostic tool to check the engine further.

 Leave a Reply